-HIST 370 has a Challenge for Credit option.
+HIST 370/INST 370 has a Challenge for Credit option.

-It also examines the changes in the lives of Métis women that occurred as a result of the impact of churches, education, and racism.
-Throughout there is an attempt to examine the evolving character of Métis societies and the impact of Euro-Canadian government policies on these societies.
+It also examines the changes in the lives of Metis women that occurred as a result of the impact of churches, education, and racism.
+Throughout there is an attempt to examine the evolving character of Metis societies and the impact of Euro-Canadian government policies on these societies.

-- Unit 1: Métis Identities and Origins
+- Introduction and Unit 1: Metis History and Identities

-The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
+The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
-For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.
+For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, and intellectual and/or other skills that would normally be found in a university level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about the Challenge for Credit can be found in the Undergraduate Calendar.